kiznit/uefi-headers/README.md

 This is a set of header files that contain UEFI definitions.

-It was taken from Tianocore EDK2 (https://github.com/tianocore/edk2) under the "MdePkg" folder.
+Files were taken from TianoCore EDK2 (https://github.com/tianocore/edk2) under the "MdePkg" folder.